-Our 2018 Speaker Series begins on Saturday, 27 January, with a presentation by Jessica Torode about the BC Cetaceans Sighting Network.
-You’ll learn how to identify the different species of cetaceans (whales, dolphins and porpoises) in BC waters, the threats these animals face, and what you can do to help the Network with its mission.
+Our 2018 Speaker Series began on Saturday, 27 January, with a presentation by Jessica Torode about the BC Cetaceans Sighting Network.
+We learned how to identify the different species of cetaceans (whales, dolphins and porpoises) in BC waters, the threats these animals face, and what we can do to help the Network with its mission.

 There are 23 species of cetaceans and 4 species of sea turtles that spend time off the coast of BC, and 12 of these populations are listed as “at risk”.
 More research is needed to monitor and protect these vulnerable animals, but BC’s vast coastline makes regular scientific surveys financially and logistically challenging.
 The BC Cetaceans Sighting Network was created to encourage citizen scientists to assist in this research.
 For over 17 years, the monitoring data collected has been used in conservation-based research, including environmental impact assessments, critical habitat analysis, and the establishment of marine protected areas.

 About Jessica Torode